itamarhaber/redis-io-hugo/content/commands/stralgo.md

-{
-  "title": "STRALGO",
-  "summary": "Run algorithms (currently LCS) against strings", "group": "string",
-  "tags": [
-    "Command",
-    "String"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "For LCS O(strlen(s1)*strlen(s2))", "since": "6.0.0",
-  "return_summary": "For the LCS algorithm:\n\n* Without modifiers the string representing the longest common substring is returned.\n* When `LEN` is given the command returns the length of the longest common substring.\n* When `IDX` is given the command returns an array with the LCS length and all the ranges in both the strings, start and end offset for each string, where there are matches.
-When `WITHMATCHLEN` is given each array representing a match will also have the length of the match (see examples).", "syntax": "LCS algo-specific-argument ...", "acl_categories": [
-    "string",
-    "slow"
-  ]
-}

 The STRALGO implements complex algorithms that operate on strings.
 Right now the only algorithm implemented is the LCS algorithm (longest common substring).
 However new algorithms could be implemented in the future.